If We Called Ourselves Yellow

 For one thing, most people who technically fit into the "Asian American" category refer to themselves based on their ethnic group or country of origin, according to the National Asian American Survey (NAAS).

 Karthick Ramakrishnan, a professor at the University of California, Riverside, and the leader of NAAS, says he and his colleagues found that most Americans think of "Asian Americans" as East Asians.
-That's despite the fact that East Asians make up the smallest regional subset of Asian Americans.

 Karen Ishizuka, who wrote Serve the People: Making Asian America in the Long Sixties, says that "Asian American" is still an important identifier because of the political power it has carried for decades.
 But it's crucial for people to be educated about what it once meant, she says, because the term has become "more like an adjective now, rather than a political identity."

 Ramakrishnan and Ishizuka seem to reinforce why I've been searching for a term like yellow.
 In all my conversations about this issue, I've found myself remarking how the question of "What about yellow?" feels so hair-pullingly existential.
-Maybe it's because Asian American seems like it's been watered down from activism to adjective.
+Maybe it's because Asian American seems like it has been watered down from activism to adjective.
 I find myself wanting a label that cuts a little deeper.

-In 1969, a Japanese American activist named Larry Kubota wrote a manifesto called "Yellow Power!" that was published in Gidra, a radical magazine created by Asian American activists at UCLA.
+In 1969, a Japanese American activist named Larry Kubota wrote a manifesto called "Yellow Power!" that was published in Gidra, a radical magazine created by Asian American activists at the University of California, Los Angeles.

 His words were a rallying cry.
 "Yellow power is a call for all Asian Americans to end the silence that has condemned us to suffer in this racist society and to unite with our black, brown and red brothers of the Third World for survival, self-determination and the creation of a more humanistic society," he wrote.